Start a Ships & Boats Trading Business in Dubai

 Vessels imported into the UAE must comply with registration and safety standards set by the UAE Maritime Authority and the Federal Transport Authority.
 Traders dealing in commercial ships may also require additional approvals from the General Authority of Ports, Customs, and Free Zones depending on the nature and scale of transactions.

-Licence renewal is required annually.
-Failure to renew on time results in financial penalties and can ultimately lead to licence cancellation, so maintaining a renewal schedule is essential.
+License renewal is required annually.
+Failure to renew on time results in financial penalties and can ultimately lead to license cancellation, so maintaining a renewal schedule is essential.

 On the tax side, businesses with annual net profits exceeding AED 375,000 must register for corporate tax with the Federal Tax Authority.
 VAT registration is mandatory once taxable supplies exceed AED 375,000, with a standard rate of 5% applying to most goods.
 Businesses trading in high-value goods, including vessels above specified thresholds, are also subject to anti-money laundering compliance obligations under UAE federal law.